SachinShirodkar/JoshuaTerminal/README.md

 A free, local, self-hosted multi-chart trading dashboard — your personal TradingView replacement.
 Built with Flask + Socket.IO (backend), Lightweight Charts (frontend), and plain HTML/CSS/JS.
+Includes an integrated AI analysis pipeline that captures your charts (with all drawings and indicators) and sends them to Claude for supply/demand zone analysis.

 ---